lgeurts/text-align/README.md

 ## TODO:

-* Get option to show up in context menu
+* Figure out how to rename context menu label
 * Add a .gif or before and after photos showing the action